API Endpoint Trigger

 allowedMethodstoPOST - Set

-authTypetoapi-key - Add an HTTP Request node connected to the POST handle — it calls your internal user service with
+authTypetoapi-keyand configuresecret - Connect the POST handle to an HTTP Request node — call your internal service with

 Test with curl: